abrarwafa/weatherR/README.md

 ```R
 getForecast()
 ```
-To check Toronto's weather forecast for a specific date:
+To check Toronto's weather forecast for a specific date (the date should be either today's date or one of the next four days'):
 ```R
 getForecast("Toronto", "2014-11-29")
 ```